-When students are outdoors for play, students and parents must enter back into the school to scan out at the Attendance Office.
-It is then the responsibility of the staff member to identify who is picking up the student.
+When students are outdoors for play, you must leave your car and tell one of the Extended Day monitors that you are picking up your child/children.
+The monitor will accompany the student to the school attendance office and scan him/her out.
 Parents may not take their child/children out of the classroom or off the playground without properly signing out the child/children.